FarmDyn/documentation/docs/template/plant_nutrition.md

 These nutrient needs for the different intensities are based on nitrogen response functions from field trials.
-The intensity can be reduced from 100 % to an N fertilizer application of 80 %, 60 %, 40 % and 20 %.
+The intensity can be reduced from 100 % to an N fertiliser application of 80 %, 60 %, 40 % and 20 %.
 The yield level is reduced to 96 %, 90 %, 82 % and 73 %, respectively.
 These
-steps reflect the diminishing yield increases from increased N fertilizer application.
+steps reflect the diminishing yield increases from increased N fertiliser application.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/coeffgen/cropping.gms GAMS /p_OCoeffC.*?"fert80p"/ /0\.53;/)
 ```GAMS